 Conventional loans offer qualified buyers the option to make a minimum 3% down payment on a home.
 However, the tradeoff could mean a higher interest rate and private mortgage insurance (PMI), which is required for conventional mortgages with less than 20% down.
 PMI can be paid monthly with your mortgage payment, built-in to your mortgage rate, or upfront at the time of closing.
 The cost of PMI and your interest rate will vary based on your credit score.

-Before you begin your home search, be sure to reach out to your local mortgage lender to determine what you qualify for.
+Before you begin your home search, be sure to reach out to a local Castle & Cooke Mortgage Loan Officer to determine what you qualify for.
 You may also be eligible for regional and state down payment assistance programs, too.